n-r-s-o/Sudoku-Solver/readme.md

 4. Introduce `solve()` and `check_validity()` methods.

 5. Refine and test.
+Flesh out and improve upon the documentation.

 6. Introduce more types of accepted inputs, e.g. by image.
 Create a method for checking if a sudoku puzzle is able to be solved, or if it has multiple solutions.

-7. Research other, more well-establish sudoku algorithms online.
+7. Research other, more well-established sudoku algorithms online.
 Compare these to my solution and analyze its potential shortcomings.